MJB logo

 NB: The package is not a hack of the Arduino "GLDC" library!
 My software was developed from scratch to be simpler, easier to read, more efficient and to optimise write speeds for text and bitmap image rendering.

-The drivers were designed for Microchip PIC devices, but hardware dependencies are confined to the low-level driver files so as to make the code easily portable to other MCU device types, e.g. Teensy 3.x.
+The drivers were designed for Microchip PIC devices, but hardware dependencies are confined to low-level driver files so as to make the code easily portable to other MCU device types, e.g. ATSAMD21.

 Functions provided in the LCD Graphics library: